archanarw/NormalizingFlows.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://archanarw.github.io/NormalizingFlows.jl/stable)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://archanarw.github.io/NormalizingFlows.jl/dev)

-Normalizing Flow transforms a simple distribution to a complex distribution by applying a series of neural networks.
-Density estimation and statistical inference can be done using Normalizing Flow.
-Given the samples, the density function from which the samples were generated can be retrieved and further used for statistical inference.
+Normalizing Flows transform a simple distribution into a complex distribution by applying a series of neural networks to the base distribution.
+A sample from a complex (multi-modal) distribution can be obtained from a simple base distribution (e.g. Uniform) using normalizing flows.
+In a normalizing flow model, the transformation is invertible and differentiable, thus allowing efficient computation of the density of any value in the domain of the distribution.
+Given any dataset, the density can be computed and used for further statistical inference.

 The main idea of flow-based modeling is to express x as a transformation T of a real vector u sampled from pᵤ(u):

 ```math
 x = T(u), u ∼ pᵤ(u)
 ```
+The package `NormalizingFlows.jl` implements training and generation of samples for the normalizing flow models -
+- Affine Autoregressive Flows
+- Linear Flows
+- Planar Flows
+- Radial Flows

 ## Installation